che-incubator/chectl/README.md

   --ssh-key=ssh-key                                      Private SSH key for authentication on SFTP server

-  --ssh-key-file=ssh-key-file                            PAth to file with private SSH key for authentication on SFTP
+  --ssh-key-file=ssh-key-file                            Path to file with private SSH key for authentication on SFTP
                                                          server

   --username=username                                    Username for authentication in backup REST server